 About Family First

-• Partner with community-based service providers to respond to the individual needs of children, youth, and families.
+• Continuously collaborative with community-based service providers to address the unique needs of kids and families in various communities.

-Family First is one piece of a broader Colorado vision to evolve the child welfare system to serve children, youth, and families together.
+Family First is one piece of Colorado’s broader vision to help kids and families thrive.

 Family First definitions graphic